AnushkaSaha25/PoLoN-Process/README.md

   - For heavy computations, consider **parallel execution**, HPC clusters, or job submission systems like Amarel.

 - **Modularity and Reusability:**
-  - All PoLoN functions are defined in `helper.py`.
+  The reusable PoLoN functions are defined in `helper.py`.
+More specialized or computationally intensive workflows may be provided separately as standalone scripts.
-  - Importing this module is sufficient to access the core functionality; the notebook itself does not need to be modified for reusing the code.

 - **Visualization:**
   - Both functions automatically generate plots to visualize predictions, uncertainties, and signal-background decomposition (if applicable).